ANSWERS TO FAQ´S:

 *For airport or bus station pickup, contact: email@example.com He can also make a stop with you to pickup some basic essentials at a store if needed.
 There is a link to his company on our General tab on this site.
 He is available for taxi service also.
 Ivan Dalmasso is also a recommended driver that you can message directly in English at 999-157-7530.

-* As in all of Mexico & Central America, with the exception of all inclusive resorts, or homes with specific sewage disposal systems installed, NO paper or feminine products are to be flushed in toilets.
+* As in all of Mexico & Central America, with the exception of all inclusive resorts, NO paper or feminine products are to be flushed in toilets.
 The waste systems are not suitable.
 Hence, you will always find a garbage can beside toilets.
 Flushing of paper is only to be done on the rare occasion of dire necessity, as it will clog pipes, and hinder proper drainage underground.
 Damage to the piping and/or cement removal to repair, is the financial responsibility of the tenant.

 * Please note in Mexico, toilet seats are seen as unsanitary and you will occasionally find them missing in restaurants and public washrooms.
 All of our rentals will be supplied with basic seats.